One Fish, Two Fish, Red Fish, Blue Fish

 Parents Need to Know

 Parents need to know that One Fish, Two Fish, Red Fish, Blue Fish is a classic Dr. Seuss book that works as a either a fun read-aloud or a manageable early reader.
 Kids may get hooked not only on reading and poetry but also on wordplay and imagining all manner of creatures doing all kinds of things playfully and with a good-hearted spirit.
 A guaranteed winner for preschoolers.
+Also available as an ebook and an animated DVD.

 What's the story?